Workforce Impact Policies and Procedures

 Administrative Professional (AP): In accordance with the AP Handbook, AP employees will be given at least a 30 day written notice of furlough.

-Furlough leave without pay must be processed on a time/leave report in accordance with the Payroll Document Schedule.
+Furlough leave without pay must be processed through time/leave entry in Workday in accordance with the Payroll Document Schedule.
 No retroactive furlough LWOP is allowed.

-It is the department’s responsibility to submit a time/leave report for each furloughed employee no later than 2 weeks prior to the start of the designated furlough week.
-Designated furlough leave without pay must be clearly identified.
+It is the department’s responsibility to submit leave without pay for each furloughed employee no later than 2 weeks prior to the start of the designed furlough.
+Designated furlough leave without pay must be clearly identified as furlough.

 Civil Service (CS): In accordance with WAC 357-46-064, CS employees cannot be furloughed for more than thirty (30) calendar days in a calendar year.